jessekoconnor/server-side-slinger/README.md

 # Server Side Slinger

-This is a sample template for sam-app - Below is a brief explanation of what we have generated for you:
+This is a service that can be leveraged to easily scrape countless web pages and dislplay them in DashMobile.
+File structure is described below:

 ```bash
 .